joergschwarzwaelder/hhc2023/Objective-18/README.md

 This objective is a deep dive into JWT tokens.

+For the whole task the tool https://token.dev/ was used.

 When the activity is started, a cookie "justWatchThisRole" is set containing this signed JWT:
 ```
 {